Process Safety Management

-• Perform practical, hands-on exercises in combination with instructor-led modules that provide opportunities for participants to practice and reinforce Incident Investigation tools as they are presented an
+• Perform various practical, hands-on and in-plant exercises in combination with instructor-led modules that provide opportunities for participants to practice and reinforce new knowledge, skills, and PSM tools as they are presented and learned.

 Who is this training for?